 If you’re enrolled already, you’ll need to decide whether you want to change your coverage and be aware of important deadlines.

 Review your existing health and drug benefits and pay attention to any changes announced for the coming year.
-Your current insurance provider will send information to let you know what, if any, changes will be made to your Medicare coverage in 2022.
+Your current insurance provider will send information to let you know what, if any, changes will be made to your Medicare coverage.

 Review these carefully to ensure the providers, services and medications you need are covered and at what cost.
-Check your premiums, coinsurance, co-payments, deductible and out-of-pocket limits, and ask yourself whether another plan would better suit your needs in 2022.
+Check your premiums, coinsurance, co-payments, deductible and out-of-pocket limits, and ask yourself whether another plan would better suit your needs in the coming year.

 If you have employer or union coverage, check with your plan’s benefits administrator before making any changes to your coverage.
 Otherwise, you could lose coverage for yourself and your dependents.